 October 2010 - WikiLeaks release Iraq War Logs.

-December 2010 - Fairfax journalist Phillip Dorling publishes WikiLeaks cables (quoted above) showing Australian ALP politicians were in regular contact with the US Embassy.
+December 2010 - Julian Assange is arrested.
+Fairfax journalist Phillip Dorling publishes WikiLeaks cables (quoted above) showing Australian ALP politicians were in regular contact with the US Embassy.